 • H.J.
 Mulliner & Co. plus the low-volume Continental carrossiers (Franay, Graber, Freestone & Webb and one or two Pininfarina-influenced one-offs): the remaining balance, including the Design 7400 fastback, Design 7500 tailfin and Flying Spur sub-series.

 The most numerous body on the Continental chassis is the H.J.
-Mulliner Design 7400 all-aluminium fastback ('Sports Saloon' — approximately 119 built per BaT catalogue text cross-referenced to the Mulliner register; Verify per-chassis against the BDC register).
-The most collectible sub-groups are the Park Ward Design 700 drophead coupé (BaT catalogue text cites 31 in left-hand drive — Verify against the Park Ward/BDC register), the H.J.
-Mulliner 'Flying Spur' four- and six-light Sports Saloons (16 LHD 'Flying Spurs' per BaT for the Hitchcock lot — Verify per-chassis against the BDC register), and — the rarest — the Mulliner Design 7500 tailfin coupé built at the very end of S1 production before the S2 change-over (BaT cites 'one of a reported nine examples' — Verify per-chassis against the BDC register).
+Mulliner Design 7400 all-aluminium fastback ('Sports Saloon' — approximately 119 built).
+The most collectible sub-groups are the Park Ward Design 700 drophead coupé (31 built in left-hand drive), the H.J.
+Mulliner 'Flying Spur' four- and six-light Sports Saloons, and — the rarest — the Mulliner Design 7500 tailfin coupé, approximately nine of which were built at the very end of S1 production before the change-over to the S2 platform.
+Per-chassis confirmation against the Bentley Drivers Club register is essential for any car at this level.

 The S1 Continental is one of the last chapters of the coachbuilt British motor car and the definitive post-war Bentley for collectors who value provenance, coachbuilder identity and matching-numbers rarity over sheer performance.
-Four overlapping identities keep it in permanent top-tier demand: (1) the last separate-chassis Continental (from the S3 Continental of 1962 onwards the Continental line is dominated by the Mulliner Park Ward standard drophead / coupé — a beautiful car, but a very different, unified proposition); (2) genuine per-car rarity — no coachbuilder-body sub-series on the S1 chassis exceeds ~120 cars, and several are in the single figures per drive configuration; (3) documented provenance culture — the Bentley Drivers Club chassis register and the Rolls-Royce Enthusiasts' Club records, plus the Crewe factory build cards that survive for essentially every S1 Continental, mean matching-numbers ownership can be substantiated to a depth that few pre-war or post-war cars can match; (4) celebrity and works history at the top end — Alfred Hitchcock's Flying Spur (BaT US$295,000, September 2024) and the Saddam Hussein-seized Park Ward drophead (BaT bid to US$1,735,000 unsold, September 2025) demonstrate the height the top of the market can reach on the right car and story.
+Four overlapping identities keep it in permanent top-tier demand: (1) the last separate-chassis Continental (from the S3 Continental of 1962 onwards the Continental line is dominated by the Mulliner Park Ward standard drophead / coupé — a beautiful car, but a very different, unified proposition); (2) genuine per-car rarity — no coachbuilder-body sub-series on the S1 chassis exceeds ~120 cars, and several are in the single figures per drive configuration; (3) documented provenance culture — the Bentley Drivers Club chassis register and the Rolls-Royce Enthusiasts' Club records, plus the Crewe factory build cards that survive for essentially every S1 Continental, mean matching-numbers ownership can be substantiated to a depth that few pre-war or post-war cars can match; (4) celebrity and works history at the top end — Alfred Hitchcock's Flying Spur (US$295,000 at auction, September 2024) and recent verified drophead hammers — US$1,105,000 at Gooding Christie's Pebble Beach in August 2025 and US$951,000 at Broad Arrow's Amelia Island auction in March 2026 — demonstrate the height the top of the market can reach on the right car and story.
 Continental values sit materially above steel-bodied S1 saloons; a Continental in any body from any recognised coachbuilder trades in six figures at a minimum, and the top of the market for the rarest body configurations (Park Ward LHD drophead, Mulliner 7500 tailfin) is well into the seven figures on the right hammer.

-Approximately 119 cars built with Mulliner's all-aluminium Design 7400 fastback body — the most numerous body on the S1 Continental chassis and the visual archetype of the S1 Continental in most enthusiasts' minds (source: BaT catalogue for chassis BC82AF, bringatrailer.com/listing/1956-bentley-s1-continental-2/, cross-reference to the H.J.
-Mulliner register held by the Bentley Drivers Club).
+Approximately 119 cars built with Mulliner's all-aluminium Design 7400 fastback body — the most numerous body on the S1 Continental chassis and the visual archetype of the S1 Continental in most enthusiasts' minds.
 Two doors, four seats, unbroken roof line dropping to a proper fastback tail; the majority right-hand drive but a meaningful minority left-hand drive for the US market via J.S.
 Inskip and comparable Rolls-Royce agents.
 The 7400 was the Continental you ordered if you wanted a two-door coachbuilt Bentley that would out-run any saloon on the S-series chassis.
-Verify per-chassis by BDC register and matching-numbers Crewe build card.

 H.J.
 Mulliner 'Flying Spur' — Four-Light and Six-Light Sports Saloon